The story of the SS Maheno – the most famous Fraser Island shipwreck

 Ss Maheno

-K’gari Fraser Island may look like an idyllic sandy paradise (and it is), but ask a ship’s captain if they’d like to sail her shores and the answer is likely to be a resounding no. K’gari’s treacherous coastline has claimed many ships along with many lives over the years, with 23 wrecks recorded since 1856.
+K’gari Fraser Island may look like an idyllic sandy paradise (and it is) but ask a ship’s captain if they’d like to sail her shores and the answer is likely to be a resounding no. K’gari’s treacherous coastline has claimed many ships, along with many lives over the years, with 23 wrecks recorded since 1856.
 There hasn’t been a wreck here for more than 50 years but if you want to see the remains of possibly the most famous of them all, visit the rusting remnants of the SS Maheno.
 In fact no trip to the island is complete without experiencing the eerie atmosphere that surrounds this rusting testament to history.
 Her skeletal remains draw visitors in their droves each year.

 one of the first of her kind